dhananjaylatkar/cscope_maps.nvim/README.md

-                              --   when table of DBs is provided - --   first DB is "primary" and others are "secondary" --   primary DB is used for build and project_rooter --   secondary DBs must be built with absolute paths --   or paths relative to cwd.
-Otherwise JUMP will not work.
+                              --   when table of DBs is provided - --   first DB is "primary" and others are "secondary" --   primary DB is used for build and project_rooter -- cscope executable
-    -- cscope executable
     exec = "cscope", -- "cscope" or "gtags-cscope"
     -- choose your fav picker